 Christmas is a Christian feast associated with the birth of Christ but it is based on the pagan celebration of the solstice.
 Christmas customs, as well as traditional Christmas dishes, vary greatly from country to country.
 I come from Prague in the Czech Republic and if you are interested in typical Czech dishes connected with Christmas, you can check them here:

 Personally, I am not a fan of contemporary Czech Christmas cuisine because it’s hard to digest.
 However, if you are brave enough, you can give it a try. ( Don’t forget to prepare plenty of baking soda to regain normal digestion).
 The current form of Czech Christmas dates back to the nineteenth century.
-In the earlier times, the Christmas cuisine of our ancestors was simple and healthy.
+In earlier times, the Christmas cuisine of our ancestors was simple and healthy.

 Old Bohemian Christmas table